Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 Who uses details about me and my care for the NMPA?

-The NMPA are currently exempt from the national data opt-out policy.
+The NMPA are currently exempt from the national data opt-out policy (applicable for data from England only).
 Find more information on the national opt-out here, including programmes which are currently exempt.
-The full NHS Data Protection Policy is here
+The full NHS Data Protection Policy is here.

 Who controls how the NMPA uses details about me and my care?